trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/install-dependencies.md

 1. Download the LTS version of [Node.js](https://nodejs.org/en/).
 1. Install the downloaded `.msi` file in your `Downloads` folder.

+   !!! note

-    1. Ensure you check the following box on the `Tools for Native Modules` screen of the installer:
+       Ensure you check the following box on the **Tools for Native Modules** screen of the installer:
        ![node tools for native modules screen](https://user-images.githubusercontent.com/951378/157370051-3c7a5fd3-72bd-4896-acef-a723bd20d19a.png)
-    1. If you didn't check the box, [follow these steps](https://github.com/nodejs/node-gyp#on-windows).
+       If you didn't check the box, [follow these steps](https://github.com/nodejs/node-gyp#on-windows).

 1. When asked if you want to install the tools at the end of the main installer screen, answer `yes` for all.
    You may have to approve a few elevated commands with the Windows security popups.